 Both in everyday life and in allegedly scientific or scholarly papers definitions play an essential role because they are believed to lend clarity and security to each form of analysis or other expression.
 What utter humbug!
 From its Latin origin definition means that one should deduce and explain everything from the end – de finis – without, however, knowing the slightest bit about an end.
 If anything, definitions belong to religion, but certainly not to the intellect.
 They hover in infinity and deceive themselves.

-For humans the world is the world of possibilities Precisely this freedom to consider so-called reality as a world of possibilities promotes vitality and contradicts any form of defeatism.
+Precisely this freedom to consider so-called reality as a world of possibilities promotes vitality and contradicts any form of defeatism.
 Possibilities, indeed meaningful and exciting possibilities, present themselves constantly.
 One only has to recognise and use them.
 Not least to the advantage of social existence and of a call to action.

 People are enthusiastically talking about information and the information society.
 If there is an argument at all, then it’s about whether or not a piece of information is true or false and about how information is processed.
 However, using the term information as if it was a quality is completely mindless: who actually wants to be put into form by others?
 We don’t!